chembl/chembl_webresource_client/README.rst

 Available filters
 -----------------

-As was mentioned above the desing of the client is based on Django QuerySet (https://docs.djangoproject.com/en/1.11/ref/models/querysets) and most important lookup types are supported.
+As was mentioned above the design of the client is based on Django QuerySet (https://docs.djangoproject.com/en/1.11/ref/models/querysets) and most important lookup types are supported.
 These are:

 - exact